+We used first flowering day (FFD), i.e. the day of year when the first flower was fully unfolded with the banner petal folded upwards, as an estimate of flowering phenology of individuals.
+Information about the presence or absence of open flowers from each visit allowed us to determine during which 5-day interval an individual had started to flower.
+To estimate the most likely date within this interval at which the first flower opened, we used information about the developmental stage of the most developed bud at the beginning of this 5-day interval, and the number of open flowers at the end of the interval (see Appendix S1 for details).

 The total number of open flowers produced by an individual during the flowering season was obtained from counts of the total number of buds, flowers, fruits and scars from aborted flowers at each recording.
-The total number of flowers in individuals that were grazed was estimated based on vegetative size (see Appendix S1 for details).
+The total number of flowers in individuals that were grazed before the first recording of flower number was estimated based on shoot diameter (see Appendix S1 for details).

-First flowering day (FFD), i.e. the day of year when the first flower was fully unfolded with the banner petal folded upwards, was estimated for each plant.
-The data on the presence or absence of open flowers from each visit allowed us to with certainty determine during which 5-day interval an individual had started to flower.
-To estimate also the most likely date within this 5-day interval at which the first flower opened, we used information about the developmental stage of the most developed bud at the last recording before the recording with open flowers and the number of open flowers at the first recording with open flowers (see Appendix S1 for details).

-Weather data for the months of March, April and May during the period 1961-2017 was obtained from the Swedish Meteorological and Hydrological Institute (www.smhi.se).
-Daily mean, minimum and maximum temperature values were averaged from two meteorological stations located in Oxelösund (58.6777 N, 17.1223 E, 41 km from the study plot) and Södertälje (59.2142 N, 17.6289 E, 29 km from the study plot).
-Missing values were estimated using the relationship between values of both stations in each month over all years (see Appendix S1 for details).
-Daily precipitation values were obtained from one station located in Åda (58.9279 N, 17.5358 E, 5 km from the study plot).
+Weather data for March, April and May each year during the period 1961-2017 was obtained from the Swedish Meteorological and Hydrological Institute (www.smhi.se).
+Daily mean, minimum and maximum temperature values were averaged from two meteorological stations located in Oxelösund (58.6777 N, 17.1223 E, 41 km from the study population) and Södertälje (59.2142 N, 17.6289 E, 29 km from the study population).
+Missing values for one station were imputed using the relationship between values from the two stations (see Appendix S1 for details).
+Daily precipitation values were obtained from a third station located in Åda (58.9279 N, 17.5358 E, 5 km from the study population).

-Data management
+Statistical analyses